-In 2002 it was identified by the Civil Contingencies Secretariat that the United Kingdom (UK) Emergency Services required a capability to deal with incidents involving the deliberate release of chemical, biological, radiological or nuclear contaminants and the subsequent potential for the contamination of large numbers of the public.
+In 2002 the Civil Contingencies Secretariat identified that the United Kingdom Emergency Services required a capability to deal with incidents involving the deliberate release of chemical, biological, radiological or nuclear contaminants and the potential for the contamination of large numbers of the public.

-Hereford & Worcester Fire and Rescue Service were provided with two Incident Response Units (IRU’s) which have been fully operational since April 30, 2004.
-One is based at Droitwich and the other is at Hereford.
-They remain the property of the DCLG and are seen as a national resource that can be deployed anywhere in country as required.
+Hereford & Worcester Fire and Rescue Service has an Incident Response Unit (IRU) based at Hereford, which has been fully operational since 30 April 30 2004.
+It remains the property of the Department for Communities and Local Government (DCLG) and is seen as a national resource that can be deployed anywhere in country as required.

-The Incident Response Unit vehicles are required to provide a mass decontamination facility at the scene of a chemical, biological, radiological or nuclear incident, whether as a result of terrorist action or industrial accident.
-Each vehicle carries two decontamination units, each capable of treating 150 persons an hour, therefore enabling the decontamination of up to a maximum of 300 persons per hour, per vehicle deployed.
+The Incident Response Unit vehicle provides a mass decontamination facility at the scene of a chemical, biological, radiological or nuclear incident, whether as a result of terrorist action or industrial accident.
+The vehicle carries two decontamination units, each capable of treating 150 persons an hour, enabling the decontamination of up to a maximum of 300 persons per hour per vehicle.
 Its intention is to provide for the simultaneous mass decontamination of male/female and non-ambulant persons.

-The High Volume Pumping Units (HVPU’s), funded by Communities and Local Government through the £200 million New Dimension Programme, can provide water for firefighting and remove flood water, with three times the capacity of conventional Fire Service pumps.
+The High Volume Pumping Units (HVPUs) can provide water for firefighting and remove flood water with three times the capacity of conventional Fire Service pumps.
+They are funded by the Department for Communities and Local Government through the £200m New Dimension Programme.

-The Rope Rescue team is based at Malvern Fire Station.
-By training with specialist rock climbing equipment they can rescue casualties from quarries, rock faces, sewers, silos and cranes.
+The Rope Rescue teams are based in Malvern and Droitwich.
+The team trains with specialist rock climbing equipment and can rescue casualties from quarries, rock faces, sewers, silos and cranes.